Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

 ### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the Accounting Wizard](01_RunAccountingWizard.md).
+- The accounting is configured via the configuration wizard, see [Run the accounting wizard](01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Manage the fiscal year](04_ManageFiscalYear.md).
+- A valid fiscal year is created, see [Create a fiscal year](04_ManageFiscalYear.md#create-a-fiscal-year).

 ### Procedure